hjfitz/PWA-Boilerplate/README.md

 ## Setup
 Install the dependencies.
 This is done with `yarn` (recommended), or plain ol' `npm install` (also pretty good).

+To streamline the entire setup, a `yarn setup` script is present.
+It does the following:
+- Installs dependencies
+- Removes the link to my git repo
+- Generates some self-signed SSL certificates for local HTTPS

 ### React
 React is set up under `src/client` with `react-router-4` for client-side routing.